Artemmkin/infrastructure-as-code-tutorial/docs/06-ansible.md

 ## Provision compute resources

-Start a VM and create other GCP resources for running your application applying Terraform configuration you wrote in the previous lab:
+Start a VM and create other GCP resources for running your application applying Terraform configuration you wrote in the previous lab (destroy first if you have some still running):

 ```bash
 $ cd ./05-terraform  # adapt this command as necessary to get to the directory